phoddie/runmod/readme.md

 The following callbacks are available:

-- `onBreak` -- a break point was hit - either a breakpoint that was set, a debugger statement, or an exception
+- `onBreak` -- a breakpoint was hit - either a breakpoint that was set, a debugger statement, or an exception
 - `onLogin` -- the first message sent when the connection is established
 - `onInstrumentationConfigure` -- the names and labels for all instrumentation fields
 - `onInstrumentationSamples` -- the current values for all instrumentation fields